 - a.
-Head coaches shall, at the option of the President, be offered either a four (4) year athletic or a probationary appointment. - b.
+Head coaches shall, at the option of the President, be offered either an athletic appointment of two (2) to ten (10) years duration or a probationary appointment. - b.
 Nothing in this Agreement shall preclude the award of a fixed-term contract including head coaching duties in any category in accordance with Article 21, Section E., Subd.
 1.